CI-TRACS/Data-Movement-dissemination-and-archiving/_episodes/12-Rclone2.0.md

 ---

--Do not configure google share
+-Do not configure as a team drive

 <img src="/fig/RClone20.png" width=600px />